mattlusty/bc-horiseon/README.md

 1. I put .content into a \<main\> and .benefits into an \<aside\>

-- Is this correct or should they be equal sections?
+- Is this correct or should they be equal sections and thus the same semantic element?

 2. Within the \<main\> ... for sub-sections I used \<section\>s and within the \<aside\> I used \<article\>s